- 2 tsp smoked paprika

 - coleslaw (see 'Goes well with…' below)

-Buy a large boneless shoulder of pork (2.5kg or so).
 Mix together 2 tsp each smoked paprika, ground cumin, pepper, and brown sugar, plus 1 tsp salt.
-Rub over the pork.
+Rub over the 2.5kg boneless shoulder of pork.

-Serve in soft white rolls with some coleslaw (see 'Goes well with…' below) and the bowl of juices on the side for ‘French dipping’ the sandwich while you’re eating.
+Serve in soft white rolls with coleslaw and the bowl of juices on the side for ‘French dipping’ the sandwich while you’re eating.